sminars/search/README.txt

     --pagerank <title-file>.txt <docs-file>.txt <words-file>.txt
 where --pagerank is an optional argument.

-These tests demonstrate that the querier handles both misspellings of file names and invalid sets of arguments (including commands with the right number of arguments but the wrong types) by printing out informative messages.
+# ---------- Handling searches with no results -----------------

-# -------------- Handling no results ---------------------
+These tests confirm that the search engine correctly handles stop words, empty strings, spaces & quote marks, and words not in the corpus by not indexing those things and by printing out an informative message when they are searched for.

 >> python index.py BigWiki.xml title_file.txt docs_file.txt words_file.txt
 File successfully indexed!